-The fair value of the contingent consideration payable to Exact Sciences (for the GPS acquisition) and to NovioGendix, which are presented in the yearend statement of financial position under "other non-current financial liabilities" and "other current financial liabilities" are based on an estimated outcome of the conditional purchase price and contingent payments arising from contractual obligations (level 3 input).
-These were initially recognized as part of the purchase price and then subsequently measured for fair value.
+The fair value of the contingent consideration payable to Exact Sciences (for the GPS acquisition), which are presented in the yearend statement of financial position under "other non-current financial liabilities" and "other current financial liabilities" are based on an estimated outcome of the conditional purchase price and contingent payments arising from contractual obligations (level 3 input).
+This was initially recognized as part of the purchase price and then subsequently measured for fair value.
 Any changes to fair value are recorded in the statement of profit or loss through either "other operating (expense) income", "financial income" or "financial expense" depending on the underlying driver for the fair value adjustment.

 The fair value of the GPS contingent consideration is based on the estimated timing and amount of the earnout payments.
 This estimate is then discounted to its net present value, taking into account the expected time when the earnout would become payable in 2025, 2026, and 2027.
-This contingent consideration was initially recorded along with the purchase price allocation of this business combination as detailed in Note 3.
+This contingent consideration was initially recorded along with the purchase price allocation of this business combination during 2022.